 Unlike what we see on television or in the movies, rarely is there a hung jury or a jury that cannot come to a decision.
 If a jury is deadlocked and cannot reach the verdict, the judge may declare a mistrial and a new trial may take place.

-Jury service is a fundamental right that is guaranteed to all U.S. citizens.
+Jury service is an opportunity that is guaranteed to all U.S. citizens.
 It is a civic responsibility that connects all of us and it is one of the very important aspects of our democracy.

 Speaker 2: